mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 Aaron died by suicide at 2013 when he was 26 years old.
 This [followed extreme pressure](https://en.wikipedia.org/wiki/Aaron_Swartz) from the FBI.

-His [blog](http://www.aaronsw.com/weblog/) is still available online, and there's a separate documentary about his life called [_The Internet's Own Boy_](https://archive.org/details/TheInternetsOwnBoyTheStoryOfAaronSwartz).
+Swartz's [blog](http://www.aaronsw.com/weblog/) is still available online, and there's a separate documentary about his life called [_The Internet's Own Boy_](https://archive.org/details/TheInternetsOwnBoyTheStoryOfAaronSwartz).

 #### Steve Huffman